AndrewFormosa/PrivacyPolicy/docs/index.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p>Andrew Formosa built the Flashy Square app as a commercial app.</p>
+<p>Andrew Formosa built the Flashy Square app as a commercial game.</p>
-<p>This page is used to inform website visitors regarding our policies with the collection, use, and
+<p>This page is used to inform visitors regarding our policies with the collection, use, and
     disclosure of Personal Information.</p>

 <p><strong>Information Collection and Use</strong></p>